 Rogues Gallery (December 6, 1944)

-Released on December 6, 1944: A wise-cracking newspaper reporter and a newspaper photographer stumble across a phantom killer while reporting on a new secret electronic listening machine.
+Released on December 6, 1944: (running time 57 minutes) A wise-cracking newspaper reporter and a newspaper photographer stumble across a phantom killer while reporting on a new secret electronic listening machine.

 Produced by Albert Herman and Donald C. McKean

 The Actors: Frank Jenks (Eddie Porter), Robin Raymond (Patsy Clark), H.B.
 Warner (Professor Reynolds), Ray Walker (Jimmie Foster), Davison Clark (John Foster), Robert Homans (Police Lieutenant Daniel O'Day), Frank McGlynn Sr. (Blake), Pat Gleason (Red, rewrite newspaper man), Edward Keane (newspaper city editor Gentry), Earle S. Dewey (Eddie Griffith, board member), Milton Kibbee (Wheeler, board member), Gene Roth (Mr. Joyce, board member), George Kirby (Duckworth the butler), Norval Mitchell (Joe Seawell, electronics expert), John Valentine (board member), Jack Raymond (night watchman Mike), Parker Gee (police detective with O'Day)

 Free Download of the classic movie Rogues Gallery